 Because of that unresolved conflict, I had some qualms about accepting the Reaney lecture gig, but my admiration for the work was too strong.
 One benefit of revisiting Reaney was to burn off pretty well all the negativity I had been harbouring.
 As I’ve read and reread the poems and plays and essays, written and rewritten what I found to say about them, the process has been to explicate, yes, but also to work out what I think and feel about many things, literary and otherwise.
 The result is personal, but, I think, not at all private.
 It reaches in directions and incorporates material that would never have come to light for me, and never would have come together, had I declined the Reaney lecture.
 I can hardly pay any higher tribute to my subject than to say how stimulating it has been to try to make my words worthy of his.
 I’m not going to get any smarter than I am now.
 This is it.
 It has taken everything I have to try to measure up to the phenomenon of Reaney.
 What more could a person want in a subject?

 [Continued in James Reaney on the Grid...]

 Credit: Beth Follett

-Stan Dragland is a Canadian writer, educator and critic as well as a founder of the poetry press Brick Books and founding editor of Brick magazine.
+Stan Dragland was a Canadian writer, educator and critic as well as a founder of the poetry press Brick Books and founding editor of Brick magazine.
 He has published a number of books of fiction, criticism and poetry, including Floating Voice: Duncan Campbell Scott and the Literature of Treaty 9 (Anansi, 1994), which won the Gabrielle Roy Prize for Canadian literary criticism, and Apocrypha: Further Journeys (NeWest Press, 2003), which won the Newfoundland and Labrador Rogers Cable Award for non-fiction.
-He lives in St. John’s, Newfoundland.
+Dragland died suddenly in August, 2022.
+He lived in St. John’s, Newfoundland and Labrador.